stefaniecg/stefaniecg.github.io/bib_dis/main.md

 - **C6** - Go make disciples of all Nations [(Matthew 28:18)](https://my.bible.com/bible/59/MAT.28.18.)
 - _Stage 5_: The missionary

-_Note_: Stage 3 was re-named, calling 6 (C6) and Stage 5 were added by author, in comparison to the original Shiftm2M diagram.
+_Note_: Stage 3 was re-named, the new birth, calling 6 (C6), and Stage 5 were added by the author, in comparison to the original Shiftm2M diagram.

 ---